valbarriere/CC5205-Mineria-Datos-Content/ENGLISH/reglas_curso.md

 These activities must be done in groups of 2 people.

+Other points:
+* Labs must be sent in `html` format.
+* When you make a complaint about the grade, it cannot be more than 2 weeks after the day of the grade submission.

 ### Mini-controls

 Before each laboratory there will be a mini-control in which theoretical aspects or concepts seen in previous classes will be asked.